agnalt/thesis/README.md

 # thesis
-The code used to produce the results in my thesis.
+The code used to produce the results in my master's thesis.